Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-1/lecture-materials/bitcoin-router-build.md

 Once you have your api key here is what we will do:

-1. store the apikey and currency symbol in different variables
+1. Store the `apikey` and currency symbol from our URL params in seperate variables
-1. use the useEffect hook to make an api call
+1. Use the `useEffect` hook to make an API call
-1. interpolate the apikey and symbol in the fetch URL
+1. Interpolate the `apikey` and symbol in the fetch URL
-1. save the resulting data in state and render it
+1. Save the resulting data in state and render it
-1. loaded and loading function for rendering the data if exists
+1. Invoke a Loaded or Loading function to render the data if it exists

 <br>
 <br>